MarcoFekry/RoboMate-CloudAutomation/README.md

 What is RoboMate Cloud Automation?
 --------------
 RoboMate Cloud Automation is a project created to analyze and manage cloud cost, usage, security, and governance all in one place.
-With RoboMate Cloud Automation you can also:
+With RoboMate Cloud Automation, you can also:

 Build an inventory of your cloud infrastructure assets.